-8.2 CSE 1.6
+8.2 CSE 1.7

+Feng Cao

-Feng Cao JiangXi University of Science and Technology, China
+JiangXi University of Science and Technology, China

-CSE 1.6 is a developed prover based on the last version - CSE 1.5.
-It is an automated theorem prover for first-order logic without equality, based mainly on a novel inference mechanism called Contradiction Separation Based Dynamic Multi-Clause Synergized Automated Deduction (S-CS) [141].
+CSE 1.7 is a developed prover based on the last version - CSE 1.6.
+It is an automated theorem prover for first-order logic without equality, based mainly on a novel inference mechanism called Contradiction Separation Based Dynamic Multi-Clause Synergized Automated Deduction (S-CS) [146].
 S-CS is able to handle multiple (two or more) clauses dynamically in a synergized way in one deduction step, while binary resolution is a special case.
-CSE 1.6 also adopts conventional factoring, equality resolution (ER rule), and variable renaming.
+CSE 1.7 also adopts conventional factoring, equality resolution (ER rule), and variable renaming.
 Some pre-processing techniques, including pure literal deletion and simplification based on the distance to the goal clause, and a number of standard redundancy criteria for pruning the search space: tautology deletion, subsumption (forward and backward), are applied as well.
-CSE 1.6 has been improved compared with CSE 1.5, mainly from the following aspects:
+CSE 1.7 has been improved compared with CSE 1.6, mainly from the following aspects:

-- 1. A multi-clause dynamic deduction algorithm based on full use of clauses is added by a different type of clause adequacy evaluation method. - 2.
-A multi-clause synergized deduction algorithm with full use of synergized clauses is added, which can make the substitution of candidate literals involved in deduction from simple to complex.
+- A multi-clause contradiction separation deduction algorithm based on unit clauses has been proposed, which can effectively enhance the reasoning ability of unit clauses for multi-clause deduction. - 2.
+A multi-clause synergized deduction algorithm with full use of synergized clauses is proposed, which can make the unify substitution of candidate literals involved in deduction from simple to complex, thus effectively optimizing the multi-clause deduction search path.

-Internally CSE 1.6 works only with clausal normal form.
-The E prover 60 is adopted with thanks for clausification of full first-order logic problems during preprocessing.
+Internally CSE 1.7 works only with clausal normal form.
+The E prover [65] is adopted with thanks for clausification of full first-order logic problems during preprocessing.

-CSE 1.6 inherited most of the strategies in CSE 1.5.
+CSE 1.7 inherited most of the strategies in CSE 1.6.
 The main new strategies are: